 Card-not-present transactions refer to payments made by entering the card information manually (keyed entry).
 All online payments would be considered card-not-present and some in-person transactions, even though the card may be physically present, can still be categorized as card-not-present, if the cashier keys the card data into the POS system.

-You will need to do your research when comparing different high risk payment processors.
-Some providers offer high risk payment processing solutions with almost instant gateway approval.
+You will need to do your research when comparing different high-risk payment processors.
+Some providers offer payment processing solutions with high-risk merchant account instant approval.

 For others, it is not so simple.
 The process may be more tedious, lengthy, and in-depth.
 But that specific provider may come at a more affordable rate.
 You will want to look for a payment provider that offers customizable plans that will meet your unique business needs, whether you receive high-risk merchant account instant approval or have to wait a while to be approved.
 The approval time frame is less important in the end compared to the services that you receive.

 One thing that can help make your application process go smoothly, would be to make sure you work on maintaining a decent or better yet, good credit score.
 Business owners of any risk level, who have poor credit scores, may face additional obstacles when it comes to securing an affordable credit card payment processing account.